odoo/owl/doc/miscellaneous/why_owl.md

 React or Vue have a huge community, and a lot of effort have been made into their tooling.
-This is wonderful, but at the same time, a pretty big issue for Odoo: since the assets are totally dynamic (and could change whenever the user install or remove an addon), we need to have all that kind of tooling on the production servers.
+This is wonderful, but at the same time, a pretty big issue for Odoo: since the assets are totally dynamic (and could change whenever the user installs or removes an addon), we need to have all that kind of tooling on the production servers.
 This is certainly not ideal.

 Also, this makes it very complicated to setup Vue or React tools: Odoo code is not a simple file that import other files.
 It changes all the time, assets are bundled differently in different contexts.
-This is the reason why Odoo has its own module system, which are resolve at runtime, by the browser.
+This is the reason why Odoo has its own module system, which are resolved at runtime, by the browser.
 The dynamic nature of Odoo means that we often need to delay work as late as possible (in other word, we want a JIT user interface!)